safiqueknot/safiqueknot/README.md

 ## Hi 👋🏿!
 I'm KM Safique Hasan Sohan

 💻 IT Enthusiast | Sales Manager (Computer & IT Products) <br>
-🖥️ Working in computer sales, client handling, and product recommendations.
+🖥️ Working in computer sales, client handling, and product recommendations. <br>
-⚙️ Skilled in PC setup, assembly, and troubleshooting with reliable after-sales support.
+⚙️ Skilled in PC setup, assembly, and troubleshooting with reliable after-sales support.<br>
 🎓 CSE student, growing in IT hardware and practical tech solutions.
 ---
 ---